genropy/genropy_saved/docs/genro/components/components/th/th_gui.rst

     .. image:: ../../../_images/components/th/query_value.png

-    In the query value user can specify the value for the SQL query.
+    In the query value user can specify the value for the SQL query

 .. _th_run_query_button: